ahasverus/rscimap/README.md

 ### Remove punctuation characters

-You can remove all punctuation symbols in all textual fields or in some field.
+You can remove all punctuation symbols in all textual fields or in some fields.
 Just indicate the field(s) (`tag`) to remove symbols: `TI` for the document title, `ID` for authors keywords, `DE` for Keywords Plus and `AB` for the abstract.

 You also can remove punctuation symbols with some exceptions.
 For instance, you might want to keep the hyphen in associated words.
 Just indicate this symbol in the argument `exception`.